-O Support for preventive measures against passive smoking at workplaces provided by the Ministry of Health, Labour and Welfare 1.
+O Support for preventive measures against passive smoking at workplaces provided by the Ministry of Health, Labour and Welfare

-- 1. Subsidies for preventive measures against passive smoking - O Employers covered: Business owners of existing specified food and beverage supplying facility - O Subject to subsidies: Expenses for establishing smoking rooms - O Subsidy rate/amount: 2/3 of the expenses of preventive measures against passive smoking

-(it shall be 1/2 except food and beverage supplying facility)

-- 2. Technical consultation services/briefing sessions (free of charge) - O Implementation of telephone consultations by experts on various inquiries (on-site instruction at request) - O Holding briefing sessions on preventive measures against passive smoking for management executives and persons in charge of safety and health management - OMHLW shall explain about passive smoking by sending an instructor to a meeting or training program organized by companies/organizations. - 3.
+- 1. Subsidies for preventive measures against passive smoking - O Employers covered: Small- and medium-sized employers of all business types - O Subject to subsidies: Expenses for establishing smoking rooms - O Subsidy rate/amount: 1/2 of the expenses of preventive measures against passive smoking - (it shall be 2/3 in case operating a restaurant, eating house, etc. at an existing small scaled - food and beverage supplying facility) (up to ¥1 million) - 2.
+Technical consultation services/briefing sessions (free of charge) - O Implementation of telephone consultations by experts on various inquiries (on-site instruction at request) - O Holding briefing sessions on preventive measures against passive smoking for management executives and persons in charge of safety and health management - MHLW shall explain about passive smoking by sending an instructor to a meeting or training program organized by companies/organizations. - 3.
 Lending tobacco smoke measuring devices (free of charge) - O Lending devices for measuring the tobacco smoke concentration and the ventilation status of smoking rooms - O Explanations on how to use the devices lent out or evaluation methods may be provided over the telephone or on-site as requested by clients